crate/cloud-tutorials/docs/deploy/create_org_proj.rst

 Create your first organization
 ==============================

 In this section you will learn how to create your first organization.
-In CrateDB, organizations can hold multiple projects.
+In CrateDB, organizations can hold multiple projects and contain multiple CrateDB products such as CrateDB clusters and EventHub consumers.

 To create an organization, run this command: